App User Acquisition Costs (2024)

 Knowing how to calculate a customer acquisition cost relies on strong data analysis.
 So, let’s start with an explanation of the differences between the operating systems aka iOS and Android.
 For many years, the global cost to acquire Android app users has been far lower than iOS.
 And a big driver for this lower cost and CPI is due to the greater volume of Android users around the globe.
 In particular Latin America, Europe, and Asia.

-According to Mapendo, the average CPI for iOS is now $5.11 and $4.61 for Android.
-This suggests that not only has the average CPI risen but the historic gap between the platforms is closing.
-Going back to 2018, we know that app marketers spent an average of $0.53 to generate an Android app install versus $1.24 for iOS.
-By 2019, pricing for both increased while the gap remained.
-And a CPI of $3.6 for iOS vs. $1.22 for Android in 2019 reflects this.
+The average CPI for iOS is now $4.7 and $3.4 for Android.
+This suggests that not only has the average CPI risen but the historic gap between the platforms is getting smaller.
+Going back to 2020, we know that app marketers spent an average of $2.7 to generate an Android app install versus $3.6 for iOS.
+By 2021, pricing for both increased while the gap remained, specifically the CPI for iOS was $3.8 and for Android it was only $2.9.

 Next, let’s take a look at the customer acquisition rate for both iOS and Android in different countries.